AlonsoVallejo/ESP32_IoT_GreenHouse/backend/readme.md

 - **Data Handling**: Receives data from ESP32 devices via HTTP POST requests and stores it in Firebase Realtime Database.
 - **Irrigation Control Integration**: Supports receiving and storing irrigation system status (`ON`/`OFF`) from ESP32 devices.
+- **Default Settings Management**: Automatically sends default settings to the database if no settings exist when the ESP32 connects to the backend.
+- **Settings Fetching**: Allows ESP32 devices to fetch updated settings from the database every 15 seconds.
 - **Connectivity Monitoring**: Periodically checks for internet connectivity and dynamically reinitializes Firebase when WiFi or internet is recovered.
 - **CST Timestamp Integration**: Automatically generates timestamps in the `America/Mexico_City` timezone for accurate data logging.
 - **Public Backend Exposure**: Allows the backend to be exposed to the internet using ngrok for testing and temporary public access.